wngaw/wngaw.github.io/_posts/2020-07-08-transfer-learning-for-image-classification.md

 ## What is Transfer Learning?

-Transfer learning involves taking a pre-trained classification model, extracting one of the layers, and then taking that as the input layer to a series of dense layers.
+Transfer learning involves taking a pre-trained classification model, extracting one of the layers, then taking that as the input layer to a series of dense layers.
 The pre-trained model is usually trained by institutions or companies that have much larger computation and financial resources.
-Some of these popular trained models for image recognition tasks are VGG, Inception, and ResNet.
+Some of these popular trained models for image recognition tasks are VGG, Inception and ResNet.

 Using this newly formed model, we can then set the parameters within the pre-trained model to be non-trainable while only optimizing the parameters of the subsequent dense layers during training.

-> ✅ **Due to limited computation resources and training data, most companies will not be able to train a good image classifcation model** <br />
+> ✅ **Due to limited computation resources and training data, many companies found it difficult to train a good image classification model** <br />

 In order to illustrate the value of transfer learning, I will be comparing a simple convolutional neural network model against a model that utilises transfer learning in the following examples.

 ## Implementation

-The following sections will be focusing on implementation of transfer learning using Python.
+The following sections will be focusing on implementation using Python.

 ### Dataset

 Before I go into the comparison, I will like to introduct you to the [Fashion MNist dataset](https://github.com/zalandoresearch/fashion-mnist).
 This dataset consist of 10 different apparel classes, each of them is a 28x28 grayscale image.
-Fashion MNist was created for catogrical image classification and it is ideal for the task that we are trying to do.
+Fashion MNist was created for catogorical image classification making it ideal for the task that we are trying accomplish.

-Note that you will have to download the images as png files for the following examples.
-Please refer to [this repository](https://github.com/DeepLenin/fashion-mnist_png) in order to obtain the dataset.
+Note that you will have to download the images as PNG files for the following examples.
+Please refer to [this repository](https://github.com/DeepLenin/fashion-mnist_png) for the steps to obtain the dataset.

 ### Import Libraries